 Students may hold only one UROP award at a time.
 While past award recipients may reapply, priority will be given to first‑time applicants.
 Past award recipients must have completed a final report, evaluation, and presentation for all previous projects before they will be considered for another award.
 Students nearing graduation may apply only if they will complete their UROP projects, and submit a final report and evaluation and complete the presentation requirement before graduating from the University.
 UROP will no longer fund more than two awards for any individual student so if you have already received two UROP awards, you may not apply for a third.

-Complete the Application and submit your proposal: Once you have a mentor, and the two of you have discussed what your project will entail:
+Once you have a mentor, and the two of you have discussed what your project will entail the next step is completing the application and submitting your proposal.

 - 3 pages in length